The Ultimate Guide to Observing Jupiter

 Cameras and Phone Adapters

 Now that you've observed Jupiter visually, take your experience to the next level by capturing detailed images of the king of the planets with your smartphone, DSLR, or a planetary imaging camera.
-Smartphones' built-in cameras are getting better and better.
-You can hold your phone up directly to the telescope's eyepiece to take advantage of its image scale with higher magnification to capture the planet and its four brightest moons.
-You can use the smartphone's digital zoom feature to increase Jupiter's size.
-It can be tricky to center your target correctly, but using a smartphone adapter like the Basic Phone Adapter #81035 or the NexYZ 3-Axis Universal Smartphone Adapter #81055, centering Jupiter will be quick and easy.
+Smartphone cameras continually improve, allowing you to hold your phone directly to the telescope's eyepiece.
+This method uses the telescope's magnification to capture Jupiter and its four brightest moons.
+You can also use the smartphone's digital zoom feature to increase Jupiter's size.
+While centering your target can be tricky, using a smartphone adapter like the Basic Phone Adapter #81035 or the NexYZ 3-Axis Universal Smartphone Adapter #81055, makes it quick and easy.

-DSLR cameras are another popular tool you can use to capture Jupiter.
-You will need a T-Adapter (different models are available for your telescope) and a camera-specific T-Ring (i.e., Canon, Nikon, etc.).
+DSLR cameras are another popular tool for capturing Jupiter.
+You'll need a T-Adapter (various models are available for different telescopes) and a camera-specific T-Ring (e.g., Canon, Nikon).
 The T-Ring attaches to your camera's bayonet, and the T-Adapter threads onto the T-Ring.
-Depending on the T-Adapter you are using, it will either slide into the eyepiece drawtube or screw directly onto the telescope's rear cell.
+Depending on the T-Adapter, it will either slide into the eyepiece drawtube or screw directly onto the telescope's rear cell.

 Planetary imaging cameras are also a great way to capture high-resolution images with tremendous detail—and getting started is easier than you might think!
 The camera takes the place of your telescope's eyepiece and connects via USB to your computer or laptop.
 The software analyzes each frame of the live video capture and throws away blurry images due to poor atmospheric turbulence.
 It then stacks and perfectly aligns the clearest video frames to create a bright, detailed, colorful image.
 Celestron's planetary imaging cameras include: